Physics-24/Motion1/docs/week1.md

 5. [Uniform circular motion](#5-uniform-circular-motion)
     - representing vectors in a polar basis set

 Full textbook readings and optional extra problems available at the [bottom of the page](#optional-readings-and-extra-problems).
+A single pdf file of all of this week's notes is compiled into [week1-notes.pdf](https://drive.google.com/file/d/1Yf9E2-O7wXcUNFcpVR-Mic1780ccGY9w/view?usp=sharing){:target="_blank"}.

 <hr style="color:black;background-color:#EAAA00;height:5px">